alanverresen/sh4-autosplitter/docs/levels_setup.md

 #### Step 3: Adding Splits

-To load the splits of the room-based auto splitter, do the following:
+To load the splits of the level-based auto splitter, do the following:

 1. Right-click anywhere on the LiveSplit window, and select 'Open Splits > From File'.

    ![open file browser to select splits](assets/install_rooms_step1a.jpg)

-2. Select the file containing the splits for the room-based auto splitter.
+2. Select the file containing the splits for the level-based auto splitter.

    ![select file containing splits in file browser](assets/install_rooms_step1b.jpg)